Papers Relating to Land Settlement in Nova Scotia : 1748/49 - 1752.

 |Archival Ref.
 No.:||House of Lords 1753.4|

 A hand written List of Documents has been microfilmed preceding each of the Series (I and II).
 The List of Papers reflects the chronological order and numbering system of the Papers and includes the names of correspondents or type of document and dates.
-Available in print in the Loyalist red binders.
+Available in print in the Loyalist red binders and as a an electronic finding aid.
 A listing of documents has been published in American Papers in the House of Lords Record Office: A Guide.
 This calendar was edited by Walter Minchinton of the University of Exeter, and Peter Harper of the University of Keele, and published in 1983 by Microform Ltd.

 |Electronic Finding Aid Record:||